 Then, add a title and a description to the learning object in the corresponding text boxes, and move to the Additional Info tab to add a short description and select a thumbnail.
 You can also add tags to your learning object to improve its searchability in your platform’s global search.
-Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence (note that this only works for English content).
+Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
 You can edit or remove tags at any time, with a limit of 15 tags per learning object.
 When you’re finished, press Save Changes.

 Once you’ve uploaded the file, you can find it in the list of training materials for the course on the Training Materials page.
 From here, you can manage the learning object settings or push to the CLOR by pressing the menu icon in the object’s row and selecting an option from the dropdown menu.